felixhorns/BCellSelection/README.md

 3. Clonal lineage features (`lineage_dynamics.csv`)

-These data are the input files for the code to reproduce the figures.
+These data are the input files for the code to generate the figures.

 ## Contents